3 November 1975 Bangladeshi coup d'état

 The 3 November 1975 Bangladeshi coup d'état was organised by Brig.
 Khaled Mosharraf against President Khondaker Mostaq Ahmad to remove him from the presidency and the assassins of Sheikh Mujibur Rahman from power: Capt.
 Abdul Majed, Maj.
 Syed Faruque Rahman, Maj.
-Khandaker Abdur Rashid and Maj.
+Khandaker Abdur Rashid, and Maj.
 Shariful Haque Dalim.
 The coup resulted in a return of Mujibist forces in Bangladeshi politics for a short time.

-The coup was the result of a power struggle between the regime of Mostaq Ahmed and the mid-ranking officers backing him, Majed, Faruque, Rashid and Dalim, and Mosharraf and the high-ranking officers supporting him, Col. Shafaat Jamil, Lt.
-Col. Abu Taher Mohammad Haider and Col. Khondkar Nazmul Huda.
+The coup was the result of a power struggle between the regime of Mostaq Ahmed and the mid-ranking officers backing him, Majed, Faruque, Rashid, and Dalim, and Mosharraf and the high-ranking officers supporting him, Col. Shafaat Jamil, Lt.
+Col. Abu Taher Mohammad Haider, and Col. Khondkar Nazmul Huda.
 The high-ranking officers were worried about army discipline with "junior mutinous officers issuing orders from the presidential palace".
 With the coup, Mosharraf promoted himself to the rank of major general and the post of Chief of Army Staff after placing Maj.
 Gen. Ziaur Rahman under house arrest while the mid-ranking officers went on exile, as was agreed upon between the belligerents.
-The coup lasted 3 days, after which Abu Sadat Mohammad Sayem was installed as President while Mosharraf served as the Chief Martial Law Administrator.
-The coup resulted in the death of four national leaders of Bangladesh: Syed Nazrul Islam, former vice president and acting president of Bangladesh, Tajuddin Ahmad, former prime minister of Bangladesh, Muhammad Mansur Ali, former prime minister of Bangladesh, and Abul Hasnat Muhammad Qamaruzzaman, former home minister of Bangladesh.
+The coup lasted 3 days, after which Abu Sadat Mohammad Sayem was installed as president while Mosharraf served as the Chief Martial Law Administrator.
+The coup resulted in the death of four national leaders of Bangladesh: Syed Nazrul Islam, former vice president and acting president of Bangladesh; Tajuddin Ahmad, former prime minister of Bangladesh; Muhammad Mansur Ali, former prime minister of Bangladesh; and Abul Hasnat Muhammad Qamaruzzaman, former home minister of Bangladesh.

 Background

 The principle instigator of the coup to dethrone the killers of Sheikh Mujib, Brig.
 Khaled Mosharraf, started out as a Bengali officer in the Pakistan Army.
 He joined the Mukti Bahini after the start of Bangladesh War.
 He was appointed by the Mujibnagar Government to lead Sector 2 of the Mukti Bahini.
 He survived a bullet wound to his head during the war and was provided treatment in Lucknow, India.
 After Bangladesh became an independent country, he was awarded Bir Uttom by the government of Bangladesh for his role in the war.
-Following the coup he became the Chief of Staff of Bangladesh Army.
+Following the coup, he became the chief of staff of the Bangladesh Army.